NVIDIA/NeMo/README.md

 The configuration folder also contains configuration for random FasterTransformer checkpoints.
 It is possible to start FasterTransformer inference without weight files because the engine just initializes them to random values.
-This model can’t deliver any valid accuracy, but it is possible to benchmark inference constraints like latency before the expensive training of a large model is finished.
+This model cannot deliver any valid accuracy, but it is possible to benchmark inference constraints like latency before the expensive training of a large model is finished.
 The folder `conf/inference/model_specs` contains a folder with predefined random model configuration, which cover range of example